Perseusx99007/search_project_0/README.md

 # search_projrct-_0

- A front-end for Google Search, Google Image Search, and Google Advanced Search.
+ A Front-end for Google Search, Google Image Search, and Google Advanced Search, with a personal touch.

 ## Description